 Among the country’s top-ranked community colleges, North Carolina’s PCC also offers one of the best online criminal justice associate degrees.
 The associate of arts program at PCC includes a general education component that prepares students to transfer credits toward a bachelor’s degree at a four-year college or university within the UNC system.
 Core coursework encompasses math, English, literature, natural sciences, social and behavioral sciences, and humanities and fine arts.
 Students must complete 60–61 semester credit hours to earn the AA degree.

 PCC offers an associate of arts in criminal justice technology, introducing students to fundamental criminal justice operations.
 Students focus on learning how to use technology to record and examine evidence, such as crime scene photography and fingerprint analysis.
 Students enjoy a low student-to-teacher ratio of 9:1.
 The curriculum emphasizes a variety of courses in law enforcement, criminology, expository writing, and constitutional law.
 Criminal justice students participate in tours of law enforcement facilities and attend courtroom trials to understand practical applications of the skills learned in the degree.

 Distance learners complete online coursework through Moodle.
 As a member of the National Council for State Authorization Reciprocity, PCC offers online courses to North Carolina residents and students in other states.
 Students can access the bookstore, career center, tutoring options, and library services at any time of the day or night through the Virtual Student Success Center.
 Applicants must submit a high school diploma or equivalent for consideration for the criminal justice associate degree.

-PCC is regionally accredited from the Southern Association of Colleges and Schools Commission on Colleges (SACS).
+Pamlico Community College is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

-IWU is regionally accredited from the Higher Learning Commission (HLC).
+Arkansas State University – Newport is regionally accredited by the Higher Learning Commission (HLC).